-Perfo ormance outcomes Acceptable outcomes Complies Comments AO6.6 Where involving an accommodation activity, internal roads facilitate unobstructed access to every dwelling, accommodation unit, accommodation site and building by emergency services vehicles. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments AO6.6 Where involving an accommodation activity, internal roads facilitate unobstructed access to every dwelling, accommodation unit, accommodation site and building by emergency services vehicles. n/a Not applicable.
 AO6.7 For an Energy and infrastructure activity or Rural activity, internal road gradients: (a) are no steeper than 1:5; or (b) are steeper than 1:5 and are sealed. n/a Not applicable.
-Servi cing acces servic (a) (b) (c) cing areas on site that: accommodate a service vehicle commensurate with the likely demand generated by the use; do not impact on the safety or efficiency of internal car parking or maneuvering areas; do not adversely impact on the safety or efficiency of the road network; A07.1 All unloading, loading, service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary where the adjoining property is used for a sensitive use. n/a Not applicable. (d) (e) provide for all servicing functions associated with the use; and are located and designed to minimise their impacts on adjoining sensitive land AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. n/a Not applicable.
+Servicing PO7 Development provides access, maneuvering and servicing areas on site that: (a) accommodate a service vehicle commensurate with the likely demand generated by the use; (b) do not impact on the safety or efficiency of internal car parking or maneuvering areas; (c) do not adversely impact on the safety or efficiency of the road network; A07.1 All unloading, loading, service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary where the adjoining property is used for a sensitive use. n/a See response to AO1. (d) provide for all servicing functions associated with the use; and (e) are located and designed to minimise their impacts on adjoining sensitive land AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. n/a See response to AO1.

 Performance outcomes Acceptable outcomes Complies Comments uses and streetscape quality.
-A07.3 Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle specified in Table 9.4.3.3B. n/a Not applicable.
+A07.3 Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle specified in Table 9.4.3.3B. n/a See response to AO1.
 Maintenance PO8 Parking areas are used and maintained for their intended purpose.
-AO8.1 Parking areas are kept and used exclusively for parking and are maintained in a suitable condition for parking and circulation of vehicles. n/a Not applicable.
-AO8.2 All parking areas will be compacted, sealed, drained, line marked and maintained until such time as the development ceases. n/a Not applicable.
+AO8.1 Parking areas are kept and used exclusively for parking and are maintained in a suitable condition for parking and circulation of vehicles. n/a See response to AO1.
+AO8.2 All parking areas will be compacted, sealed, drained, line marked and maintained until such time as the development ceases. n/a See response to AO1.
 End of trip facilities PO9 Development within the Centre zone; Industry zone or Emerging community zone provides facilities for active transport users that: AO9.1 The number of bicycle parking spaces provided for the use is in accordance with Table 9.4.3.3D. n/a Not applicable. (a) meet the anticipated demand generated from the use; (b) comprise secure and convenient bicycle parking and storage; and (c) provide end of trip facilities for all active transport users.
 AO9.2 End of trip facilities are provided in accordance with Table 9.4.3.3D. n/a Not applicable.
-If for Educational establishr vehicle movements per day of or Tourist park
+If for Educational establishr vehicle movements per day o or Tourist park

 Performance outcomes Acceptable outcomes Complies Comments PO10 The level of traffic generated by the development on the surrounding local road network must not result in unacceptable impacts on adjacent land and local road users.
-If for Educational establishr vehicle movements per day of or Tourist park - PO11 The level of traffic generated by the development on the surrounding local road network must not result in unacceptable impacts on adjacent land and local road users.
+If for Educational establishr vehicle movements per day of or Tourist park PO11 The level of traffic generated by the development on the surrounding local road network must not result in unacceptable impacts on adjacent land and local road users.
 AO11 A traffic impact report is prepared by a suitably qualified person that identifies: (d) the expected traffic movements to be generated by the facility; (e) any associated impacts on the road network; and (f) any works that will be required to address the identified impacts. n/a Not applicable.